danielfoutz/filelink-shrine/readme.txt

 That said, you have full permission to use any of the source code for Filelink Shrine in your own projects and experiments, even if you sell the product (though I wouldn't advise that).
-I ask that you don't use any of the contained images or the icon.
-If you do use any of my work for a project or just to learn I would love to hear about it, please contact me.
+You do not have permission to use any of the contained images or the icon.
+If you do use any of my work for a project or to learn I would love to hear about it, please contact me.

 The name is a Dark Souls pun, as are the cryptic window header messages.